Dummy

 The advantages of an autograft are that it is the body's own material which will not be rejected.
 Furthermore, the risk of retearing the reconstructed cruciate ligament is lower when using an autograft compared to an allograft (donor material).
 In addition, it is cheaper to use autograft material than donor material.

-Hamstrins, quadriceps en patellapees voorste kruisband operatie
+Hamstring pees, quadriceps pees en patellapees voorste kruisband operatie

 This person has had multiple anterior cruciate ligament surgeries.